adam-m-jcbs/shabang/README.md

 mostly a personal project, but if you use them and have questions, let me know.
 They could be improved.

+**`theme_my_term.sh`**

+A script that does magic, giving your terminal a makeover that is both functional and aesthetically pleasing.
+Seriously, check it out, read the comments (because the magic is actually done by github.com/Mayccoll/Gogh).

 **`ssh_proxy_jump.sh`**

 A manual, should-work-anywhere ssh tunnel including a proxy jump.
 Do this more